 - The Human Centipede is an unusually literal use of the trope.
 Do I really need to spell it out?

-- In the Thor film, Loki goes through one heck of a trauma roller coaster as his Start of Darkness.
+- In the Thor film, Loki goes through a trauma roller coaster as his Start of Darkness.

 - Vada from My Girl goes through this.
 Her life was already a little rough, but then her best friend, Thomas J, dies in a bee attack.
 She was the one who angered the bees in the first place, and he only went back to try and find her mood ring that she lost, her father is the coroner, the funeral is held at her house, and to top it all off, on the day of said funeral, she discovers the teacher that she had a crush on is getting married.
 It's quite understandable when she ends up having complete breakdown, although some would argue that it's a bit surprising that it wasn't worse.